zicklag/blog/content/hop-hvm-mini-language-conclusion.md

 ## Final Thoughts

 All of these things are things I would normally pull from Rust's standard library, but they were trivial to implement with just one or two lines each for HVM.
-I'm really intrigued by how simple all of it can be, such that I'm comfortable just writing common functions that I use all the time in Rust, without a lot of work.
+I'm really intrigued by how simple all of it can be.

-I mean, the `Vec` implementation in Rust is a very complicated thing, but in HVM, I can just make lists out of thin air, and operations on those lists, with substitution alone.
+I mean, the `Vec` implementation in Rust is a very complicated thing, but in HVM, I can just make lists out of thin air, and then implement operations on those lists easily.

 It just feels like a very elegant and powerful form of programming.